Rufus For Real

 • Kosher Salt & Fresh Ground Pepper – Season to taste at the end.

-A few simple ways to switch things up and make this cheesy taco pasta skillet fit whatever you’ve got on hand.
+A few easy ways to switch up this cheesy taco pasta skillet depending on what you’ve got in the fridge.

-• Make It Creamier – Stir in a spoonful of cream cheese, Greek yogurt, or an extra splash of milk for an ultra-silky sauce.
+• Make it extra creamy: Stir in a little cream cheese or an extra splash of milk before serving.

 cheesy taco pasta garnished with cilantro, pico de gallo, and limes

-• Let it rest before serving – A quick 3–5 minute rest off the heat helps the sauce thicken naturally, lets the cheese settle, and gives you that ultra-silky, creamy finish.
+• Let it rest before serving: A few minutes off the heat helps the sauce thicken and turn extra creamy.

 taco pasta recipe served in a large braising pan, garnished with pico de gallo and lime slices